Clackamas County, Oregon: History

 Originally named Clackamas District, it was one of the four original Oregon districts created by Oregon's Provisional Legislature on July 5, 1843, along with Twality (later Washington), Champooick (later Marion), and Yamhill.
-The four districts were redesignated as counties in 1845.
-At the time of its creation, Clackamas County covered portions of four present-day U.S. states and a Canadian province.
+At the time of its creation, Clackamas County covered portions of modern Oregon, Washington, Idaho, Montana, and British Columbia.
 The Columbia River became the northern boundary of the county in 1844.
 Soon after, John McLoughlin staked a land claim in Oregon City and built a house that in 2003 became a unit of the Fort Vancouver National Historic Site.
+The four districts were ultimately redesignated as counties in 1845.

 Most of the indigenous people of the Wil-lamet Valley were forcibly removed in February 1859, to the reservation of the Confederated Tribes of Grand Ronde.
 Most were moved without treaty or compensation for lost lands or resources.
 Some 22 tribes were moved during the cold winter.
 It is estimated that 30% did not survive the first year.
 The tribes eventually prospered, but outside of Clackamas County.
 They also never received any revenue or compensation from the logging of their homeland forests.

 In addition, the Tribes of the Cascades Mountains were isolated to a Reservation after the signing of a treaty in 1859.
 Confederated Tribes of Warmsprings was established and remains a strong and vital player in actions that concern the Federal forests of the Cascades Range.

 Oregon City was also the site of the only federal court west of the Rockies in 1849, when San Francisco, California, was platted.
-The plat was filed in 1850 in the first plat book of the first office of records in the West Coast and is still in Oregon City.
+The plat was filed in 1850 in the first plat book of the first office of records on the West Coast and is still in Oregon City.

-In 1902, the Willamette Meteorite was recovered from a field near present-day West Linn.
+Around 1900, the spa and resort at Wilthoit Springs was a popular tourist destination.
+In 1902, the Willamette Meteorite was removed from a field near present-day West Linn.